MedVisBonn/MedVisBonn.github.io/registration.md

 permalink: /registration/
 ---

-You will find here a link for the pre-registration for our challenge!
+Following the timeline outlined in [Challenge Description](index.md), you will be able to regsiter for our challenge here.